KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

 - Mind is the **eye of the soul** — it grants structure to what the soul seeks.
 - The centropic Tree synthesizes **acclivously** toward Zenon.
 - The entropic Tree collapses **declivously** toward Absolute Dispersion through decoherence.
-- **AMI** — the undivided field of Aion and Khaon — is pre-dual but structured.
+- **AMI** — the undivided field of Aion and Khaon — is pre-bifurcated but structured.
 - It unfolds into ordered coherence in Theon (**AUI**) and is inversely mirrored in Nekron (**IAUI**).
 - Plotinus’ *One beyond Being* corresponds to Zenon.
 - **Nous** aligns with Sophis (DL); **World Soul** aligns with Morgis (DP).